vaibhavk97/AmAlert/README.md

 single_alert : Whether to send a single alert or multiple alerts when the condition is met.
 ```
 The key represents the asin of the product which can be found in the product info on the amazon page.
-A sample product has been added to the file , you can add more separeted by commas in the same format.
+A sample product has been added to the file , you can add more separated by commas in the same format.

 ## TODO
 ```